 As the day progressed, we discovered that we all shared similar pain points and challenges, and were able to share ideas as to how these could be avoided or changed.
 The course also provided the opportunity for each attendee to discuss with Tim any particular issues they are facing in their own organisations in areas such as traceability or data management and how these might be resolved.

 About the GS1 Barcode Training Course

-Barcode Training is a one-day programme offered by GS1 Ireland and delivered by Tim Daly, GS1 Ireland Industry Engagement Executive.
+Barcode Training is a one-day programme offered by GS1 Ireland and delivered by Tim Daly and Alec Tubridy from the GS1 Ireland Industry Engagement Team.
 The course is aimed at anyone who needs to know how to manage barcode numbers, such as those working in the areas of packaging, marketing, supply chain, procurement, inventory management and more.

-If you are interested in barcode training, it is held throughout the year in GS1 Ireland’s Knowledge Centre, Merrion Road, Dublin 4.
+If you are interested in barcode training, it is currently being held online.
 The list of all the dates for the rest of the year is on our website here.
 If you would like to register for any of these dates, you can do so on our website.
 If you have a question about training, you can email firstname.lastname@example.org.
 Tags: Barcode Training, Classroom Training, Tim Daly